Meet our Faculty

 Fellowship: Kaweah Health Medical Center

-Area of interests: I became a child and adolescent psychiatrist because I believe every young person deserves the chance to thrive, especially here in California's Central Valley where access to care can be limited.
-Supporting children, teens, and their families during some of their most important years is both my passion and purpose.
-I also have a strong interest in women's health, knowing how deeply a woman's well-being impacts her family and community.
+Area of interests: I have a strong interest in women's health, knowing how deeply a woman's well-being impacts her family and community.
 My work is further shaped by my personal life.
 I am the parent of a deaf child, which has given me a deep understanding of the challenges and strengths within the deaf and hard of hearing community.
 This experience continues to inspire me to make mental health services more inclusive and accessible.
-Outside of work, I enjoy the things that keep me grounded and bring joy: watching anime, traveling to experience different cultures, and spending time in the kitchen trying out new recipes.
-I'm also a big fan of Disneyland parks around the world.
-They are a place where imagination, adventure, and family come together.
 At the heart of my work and my life is a commitment to connection, compassion, and helping others feel understood and supported.

 Why train in the Central Valley?
 I chose Kaweah Health for my Child and Adolescent Psychiatry fellowship because of its strong commitment to serving the Central Valley's diverse and underserved communities.
 Training here allows me to stay connected to my family while gaining invaluable experience caring for children, adolescents, and families who often face barriers to mental health services.
 The supportive faculty, community-centered approach, and opportunity to make a direct impact in the region made Kaweah Health a perfect fit for me.